bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 I do agree.
 I think, I'm not going to be wrong, this is an under-researched area.
-Not many people have put the time to invest the years into researching what's ours.
+Not many people have put the time to invest the years into researching watchtowers.
 It's complicated, and it's complicated I think for the good reasons.
 You're trying to build something that is super privacy aware for the user, meaning that you open yourself to a ton of DOS attack vectors, and then you're providing a service for the user to not be online.
 You're like, okay, you're here, you have all the information, I may help you, but you're giving me some data, right?
 That data is encrypted, and I may not be able to know anything about the data, but I can know everything about the metadata of the data you're sending me, like frequency, where it comes from.
-I can use that with other lining or on-chain data to try to triangulate stuff.
+I can use that with other lightning or on-chain data to try to triangulate stuff.
 I think the minute you start sharing something with someone else, you open yourself to metadata analysis for sure.

 Speaker 2: 00:40:56

-Paul Audio So you're saying you're not going to be surprised if the IOP Satoshi is going to get run by blockchain analytics companies and offered as a service.
+So you're saying you're not going to be surprised if the eye of Satoshi is going to get run by blockchain analytics companies and offered as a service.
 Probably that's where the free watchtowers will come from.

 Speaker 0: 00:41:09

-Carlos Bustamante No, no, I thought about that, of course.
+No, no, I thought about that, of course.
 In the same way that routing nodes could be run by chain analytic companies and like offer low fee channels so you end up running through them and they may end up like learning or potentially learning something about you.

 Speaker 1: 00:41:25

-Well if Async and LN Big you know spin up theirs then It gives them a pretty nice competitive advantage.
+Well if Async and LNBig you know spin up theirs then It gives them a pretty nice competitive advantage.

 Speaker 2: 00:41:32

-That's assuming that LN Big is not chain analysis.
+That's assuming that LNBig is not chain analysis.

 Speaker 0: 00:41:37